7. Corporate Governance Report

 Disclosure of securities transactions by members of the Board of Management or Supervisory Board

 Members of the Board of Management and Supervisory Board and their close relatives are legally required to disclose all transactions involving the purchase or sale of Bayer stock where such transactions total €5,000 or more in a calendar year.
 Bayer publishes details of such transactions immediately on its website and also notifies the German Financial Supervisory Authority accordingly.
 This information is provided to the company register for archiving.
+No such transactions were reported to Bayer AG in 2011.

 Information filed with the company by members of the Board of Management and Supervisory Board shows that, on the closing date for the financial statements, their total holdings of Bayer AG stock or related financial instruments were equivalent to less than 1% of the issued stock.